 - Oil or wax warmers: As their names suggest, these two devices use heat to warm essential oils or wax, releasing their scent into the air.

 While candles can add to virtually any room’s décor, they can also be dangerous.
 Remembering these safety tips or choosing a candle substitute can keep you safe and help you avoid a costly mishap.
-In the event that you do require the expertise of fire damage contractors, however, trust United Water Restoration Group to restore your home quickly and safely.
+In the event that you do require the expertise of a fire damage contractor, however, trust United Water Restoration Group to restore your home quickly and safely.